 The performance of a clamp system can be improved if a voltage controlled current source is used for the current injecting electrode.
-In this case the very large time constant (hundreds of milliseconds) formed by the electrode resistance and the cell capacity can be ignored since the output of the clamp circuit is a current which flows regardless of the resistance of the injecting microelectrode (see reference 20 for details).
-Thus the performance of the clamp is no longer depending on the electrode resistance (as long as the current source is not saturated).
-The clamp gain in this case has the magnitude of a conductance [A/V].
+In this case the very large time constant (hundreds of milliseconds) formed by the electrode resistance and the cell capacity can be ignored since the output of the clamperized performance of the flows regardless of the resistance of the injecting microelectrode (see reference 20 for de tails).
+Thus the performance of the clamperise is not longer depending on the electrode resistance can be called as the current source is not saturated).
+The clamperise pain in this case has the magnitude of a conductance [A/V].